manaf-dev/manaf-dev/README.md

 # Hi, I'm Manaf 👋
-🚀 Backend Developer | Django & FastAPI | Building Scalable Systems
+🚀 Software Developer | AWS Certified Cloud Practitioner

 I design and build robust backend systems with a focus on **clean architecture, performance, and production readiness**.
 My mission is to grow into a **Senior Backend Engineer** by mastering real-world system design challenges.